lq27/bluebikes_dashboard/README.md

 - Python is used during the data cleaning step in Kestra for data standardization
 - Finally, Looker Studio is used for data visualizations

+### The expected schema

+unique_row_id: a unique hash code for the row data (generated during ingestion) - BYTES
+fileid: the name of the source csv file for the row data (added during ingestion) - STRING
+ride_id: ride identifier, comes from source csv data - STRING
+rideable_type: whether electric or classic bike - STRING
+started_at: when the ride started - TIMESTAMP
+ended_at: when the ride ended - TIMESTAMP
+start_station_name: where the ride started - STRING
+start_station_id: ID number of the station where the ride started - STRING
+end_station_name: where the ride ended - STRING
+end_station_id: ID number of the station where the ride ended - STRING
+start_lat: latitude of start station - FLOAT
+start_lng: longitude of start station - FLOAT
+end_lat: latitude of end station - FLOAT
+end_lng: longitude of end station - FLOAT
+member_casual: whether rider was a blubikes member or a casual user - STRING
+bikeid: ID of the bike used - STRING